Torrance, Third Time DUI, Plea in Open to 30-30 Program

 So Greg filed a sentencing brief for the judge’s consideration to “plead in the open” and allow the judge to sentence our client.
 The sentencing brief included by reference the motion to suppress arguments along with multiple documents concerning our client’s many achievements in school and in the community, which were backed up with certificates and letters of appreciation.

-For more information about private jail, house arrest and click on the following articles:
+For more information about the issues in this summary, click on the following articles: